ManLikeTeetos/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c : Prints all single digit numbers of base 10 starting from 0, followed by a new line.
 6-print_numberz.c : Prints all single digit numbers of base 10 starting from 0, followed by a new line. usinf only putchar 7-print_tebahpla.c : Prints the lowercase alphabet in reverse, followed by a new line.
+8-print_base16.c :Prints all the numbers of base 16 in lowercase, followed by a new line.
+9-print_comb.c : Prints all possible combinations of single-digit numbers.